DisruptiveDynamics/Spotlight-Trader-2/replit.md

 ## Overview
 Spotlight Trader is a production-grade, real-time trading coach application designed for high-frequency day traders.
 It offers real-time market data streaming, AI-powered voice coaching, a rule-based trading alerts system, and comprehensive journaling.
 The application prioritizes professional trader ergonomics with zero-lag, keyboard-first control, institutional-grade hotkeys, focus modes, latency monitoring, and accessibility features.
 Its core purpose is to deliver immediate insights and coaching to enhance trading performance and efficiency.

+**Architecture:** Single-user application with no authentication.
+All data uses 'default-user' constant.
+App runs 100% on real-time Polygon.io data with no mock/demo data.

 ## User Preferences
 Preferred communication style: Simple, everyday language.